Jquijioc/212Proj2/README.md

   - sorted, reversed, random, partially sorted
 ```

-# Runtime Instructions
+# Instructions on Input & Compilation

-Other IDES may be used, however the code was originally written and tested with CLion.

-The program should be run as per these steps:
-1. Download the files sort.h, sort.cpp, main.cpp from our Github repository.
-2. Open your preferred IDE.
-3. Use the following CLA command provided.
-4. You may create your own data set or use one of our data sets provided, please follow instructions closely.
-5. If you are using our data sets, skip to step 8.
-6. If you did not create your own data set or don't want to use ours, please select "Input custom data".
-7. Select y to output your created data set to .txt file.
-8. Select the option "Input file data".
-9. Enter the name of the .txt file.
-10. You may now use our Analyze Sort and Display Sort feature.

-NOTE: To open your own data set, it must be created in a .txt file and follow the format below:
+## File Structure

+Our program benchmarks sorting algorithms with four different sequence types: fully sorted, reversed, randomly sorted, and partially sorted.
+The user can choose to input their own dataset of a custom size into the program for it to sort, reverse, randomize, and partially sort automatically, or the user can write a file themself for the program to read in.
+The program accepts a four-line text file as such, with each line beginning with the sequence type and input in the order:

 ```
 Sorted 1 2 3 4 5 6 7 8 9 10
 Reversed 10 9 8 7 6 5 4 3 2 1
-Random 7 3 10 8 2 1 5 9 4 6
+Random 9 2 10 3 1 6 8 4 5 7
-Partial 1 2 3 4 5 10 8 7 9 6
+Partial 1 2 3 4 5 10 8 9 7 6
 ```

 ## Command Line Arguments

 The program's command line execution follow the form of: